 What is the Difference Between LLB and LLM: Course Details, Duration & Full Form

-Are you considering a legal career but confused about the LLB and LLM degrees?
+Are you considering a legal career but need clarification about the LLB and LLM degrees?
 This blog post is here to clear up the confusion.
-We will explore the fundamental differences between these two legal qualifications, exploring LLB course details, duration, and full forms.
+We will explore the fundamental differences between these two legal qualifications, exploring LLB course details, duration, and complete forms.
 Whether you're a fresh graduate or a practising lawyer looking to specialise, understanding the distinctions between LLB and LLM is crucial.
 Let's embark on this legal journey together!

 LLB and LLM: Highlights